bpda-research-division/neighborhood-change/ABOUT.md

 Script that takes in csv data formatted like sb_df plus an aggregate function and a summary expression and writes it to that format: `pull_data.R`

 Within `global.R` concepts to cover:
-- ALL_VARS_INFO created in `global.R` - modify it to modify what and how data is shown
+- APP_CONFIG created in `global.R` - modify it to modify what and how data is shown
 - geographic units, which "contain" topics
 - topics, with their set of named parameters
 - four dataframes for each topic, stored in ALL_VARS_DATA